• econda integration

 In short

-You can easily link econda Analytics with Varify.io to analyze your A/B test results directly in econda.
-There are three ways to do this:
+You can easily connect econda Analytics to Varify.io to analyze your A/B test results directly in econda.
+There are two ways to do this:

 1. Direct integration - Varify sends the experiment data directly via emos3.send() to econda.
 No tag manager required.